 Find the right material for your project and keep your property secure by learning all about the different types of wire fencing and everything you need to know about this type of fencing.

-Whether you’re a homesteader, a rancher, or a suburban dweller, good fences make good neighbors, and there are as many types of fencing available as there are reasons to install them.
-But for the sake of this article, we’re concentrating on wire fencing — the type of fence that is almost always used to contain something, such as:
+Whether you’re a homesteader, a rancher, or a suburban dweller, good fences make good neighbors, as the cliche says.
+There are as many types of fencing available as there are reasons to install them.
+But, for the sake of this article, we’re concentrating on wire fencing — the type of fence that is almost always used to contain something, including things like:

 - Pets in your backyard